 Public Spaces Protection Order (PSPO)

 There is a Public Spaces Protection Order (PSPO) in place across the Horsham District.
-The Order came into effect in April 2018 and lasts for three years, ending on 31 March 2021.
+The Order came into effect on 1 April 2018.

 You may see PSPO signs when you are out and about.
 Even if you do not see a sign, the Order is still in place.